-Nasdaq hits record high as Dow nears best monthly gain since 1987
+Dow books best month since 1987

 S&P GLOBAL TO BUY IHS MARKIT IN DEAL VALUED AT $44B

-Looking at stocks, e-commerce marketplaces Amazon Inc. and Shopify Inc. are pointing to a higher open in anticipation that Cyber Monday will be the biggest online shopping day in U.S. history.
+Looking at stocks, e-commerce marketplaces Amazon Inc. and Shopify Inc. ended mixed as traders looked ahead to Cyber Monday results, which were expected to show the biggest online shopping day in U.S. history.
 The COVID-19 pandemic is expected to fuel as much as $12.7 billion of sales, according to Adobe Digital Insights, up from last year’s record $9.4 billion.

 |Ticker